 STEM stands for Science, Technology, Engineering, Math – fields of study where the achievement gap is often noticed.
 A January 2014 article by Wilder Research claims that “Large gaps in math skills by income level occur at each grade level measured, elementary through high school.”
 This particular study divided families by whether they qualified for school lunch (families earning 185% of the poverty level and under qualify for school lunch in Minnesota).
 The good news is that there is not an interest gap and the Twin Cities has a lot to offer kids who want to learn more.

-To begin with, we have the Science Museum of Minnesota.
-If your family qualifies for for the Free/Reduced Cost Lunch Program, you qualify for Limited Income Discounts.
-Individual tickets are a quarter of the regular price ($3-$5/pp) and a membership is half price ($49.50).
+- The Science Museum of Minnesota: If your family qualifies for for the Free/Reduced Cost Lunch Program, you qualify for Limited Income Discounts.
+Individual tickets are a quarter of the regular price and a membership is half price.
 Membership includes parking discounts.
-After purchasing the membership, admission to the museum and tickets to the omnitheater are free the rest of the year.
+After purchasing the membership, admission to the museum and tickets to the Omnitheater are free the rest of the year.

-The Children’s Museum offers free memberships for qualifying incomes (around 125% of the poverty level).
+- The Minnesota Children’s Museum offers inexpensive memberships for qualifying incomes.
 Click here to see their income guidelines.

 These memberships are just the tip of the STEM iceberg.
 For more ideas, attend the free Math and Science Family Fun Fair at the UofM each year in November and watch your library for special programs.